chloearianne/tictactoe/README.md

 - `/ttt help` displays information about how to play the game.
 Anyone can run this command.

 ## Gameplay details
 Positions on the board are represented by two characters: the first, a letter indicating the row (A, B, or C), and the second, a number indicating the column (1, 2, or 3).
-For example "/ttt move C2" would result in this mark:
+For example "/ttt move C2" would mark the bottom row, middle spot.

-      1    2    3
-A  ... | ... | ...
-B  ... | ... | ...
-C  ... | X | ...

 For rules of tic tac toe, see https://en.wikipedia.org/wiki/Tic-tac-toe.

 Only one game is allowed be active per channel.